-Tenn. judges nix Jewish couple’s suit alleging adoption bias
+Judges dismiss Jewish couple’s suit alleging adoption bias

 The case also illustrated the impact of a 2021 law that changed how legal challenges to state laws and policies are handled in Tennessee courts.

 Republican lawmakers had lamented that those constitutional challenges generally went in front of judges in Tennessee’s left-leaning capital city, Nashville.
-The 2021 requires three-judge panels instead, cycling jurists in from across the state, including from more conservative areas.
+The 2021 law requires three-judge panels instead, cycling jurists in from across the state, including from more conservative areas.